Authorization best practices

 If you do implement authorization checks on the front-end, it’ll only be to improve the experience of your users (and you should indeed do it if you can).

 That isn’t to say that there’s nothing to do for security on the front-end, far from it!
 If you’re interested in that topic, then go learn some things about CSRF, XSS and things like CORS, Content Security Policy, cookie security, etc.

 A second idea that might get you into trouble is this one.

 Handling authentication at the infrastructure level (at least partly) makes sense as it is a generic concern that infrastructure might solve cleanly for many different systems with a consistent UI/UX.

 First, your authorization model might be quite complex and you’ll quickly make the infrastructure teams angry about the maintenance burden it creates.

 Second, the granularity of your checks will be quite limited.
 Applying different rule sets to the same users based on specific context is not something you can easily do at this level.

 More importantly, if you only implement checks against URLs at the infrastructure level, what happens if an attacker can somehow bypass the infrastructure and reach your back-end server directly?

-If you implement authorization completely outside of your application and it still gets exposed, then your data is gone, your integrity is gone.
+If you implement authorization completely outside your application, and it still gets exposed, then your data is gone, your integrity is gone.
 Of course, your reputation will probably follow course.